-Individuals residing in China may direct enquiries to Lilin Sun at firstname.lastname@example.org
+Individuals residing in China may direct enquiries to Dr. Quanlin FAN at firstname.lastname@example.org

-Individuals residing in the United States may direct enquiries to David H. Smith at email@example.com
+Individuals residing in the United States may direct enquiries to Dr. David H. SMITH at email@example.com

-A representative of the Program Committee will contact successful applicants no later than July 24, 2015.
+A representative of the International Program Committee will contact successful applicants no later than 12 August, 2016.